 The Commission considers the proposed Derogation is likely to distort signals for future investment in generation in the Tasmania region such that investment decisions are less efficient.
 Less efficient investment in generation may affect the price at which electricity is sold to consumers, and the reliability of the supply of electricity.
-The Commission's conclusion reflects its view that the increase in the amount of R6 that will be required once the new TFOS commences is not caused by a decision by a New TFOS Units to connect to the network but, rather, is a consequence of the Reliability Panel's decision to adopt the new TFOS.
-The Reliability Panel's decision was based on its conclusion that allowing New TFOS Units to connect would be likely to contribute to the NEO.11
+The Commission's conclusion reflects its view that the increase in the amount of R6 that will be required once the 2008 TFOS commences is not caused by a a 2008 TFOS Unit connecting to the network but, rather, is a consequence of the Reliability Panel's decision to adopt the 2008 TFOS.
+The Reliability Panel's decision was based on its conclusion that allowing 2008 TFOS Units to connect would be likely to contribute to the NEO.

-Requiring New TFOS Units to meet the cost of the additional R6 will increase the revenues the units must earn in order for the investment to be profitable.
+Requiring 2008 TFOS Units to meet the cost of the additional R6 will increase the revenues the units must earn in order for the investment to be profitable.
 The need to generate higher returns may delay investment beyond the time that it would otherwise occur or, depending on the magnitude of the Additional Cost, may operate as a barrier to new entry.
-Distorting market price signals such that they fail to result in timely new generation investment to meet demand growth could jeopardise the reliability of electricity supply.
-Tighter supply/demand conditions are likely to translate into higher prices to consumers.
+Distorting market price signals such that it risks new generation investment being built in time to meet demand growth could affect the reliability of electricity supply.